PepeM112/git-pulse/README.md

 ## Core Features
 * **Live Pulse Feed:** Instant UI updates via Socket.io when events (commits, pushes) occur on tracked repositories.
-* **Smart Dashboard:** Fetches repository metadata via **Apollo GraphQL**, featuring client-side filtering (`useMemo` optimized) to prevent unnecessary network requests.
+* **Smart Dashboard:** Fetches repository metadata via **Apollo GraphQL**, featuring client-side filtering to prevent unnecessary network requests.
 * **Resilient UX:** Custom Skeleton loaders to prevent Cumulative Layout Shift (CLS), global Error Boundaries, and automated connection health-checks for the WebSocket.
 * **Secure Auth:** GitHub PAT authentication with secure `localStorage` persistence and automatic header injection.

 ## Key Challenges & Architectural Solutions

+### 1. Zero-Latency Persistence & Data Privacy
+**The Problem:** Storing real-time push events in a traditional centralized database introduces network latency on initial load and raises privacy concerns.
+**The Solution:** I architected a Client-Side Persistence model using localStorage.
+The frontend acts as the single source of truth.
+I implemented a lazy-evaluation cleanup routine that strictly enforces a 30-day data retention policy, automatically purging stale events during state initialization.
+This ensures sub-millisecond initial paints.

-### 1. Webhook Security & Payload Integrity
+### 2. Webhook Security & Payload Integrity
 **The Problem:** Exposing a public `/api/webhook` endpoint means anyone could `POST` malicious or fake data, compromising the dashboard's integrity.
-**The Solution:** I implemented a strict verification middleware on the backend.
+**The Solution:** Implemented a strict verification middleware on the backend.
 GitHub signs its payloads using a secret token.
-My server computes a `SHA256 HMAC` hash of the incoming request body and compares it against the `X-Hub-Signature-256` header.
+The server computes a `SHA256 HMAC` hash of the incoming request body and compares it against the `X-Hub-Signature-256` header.
 If they don't match, the request is immediately dropped with a `401 Unauthorized`.

-### 2. Frontend Bundle Bloat & TTI Optimization
+### 3. Frontend Bundle Bloat & TTI Optimization
 **The Problem:** Integrating heavy libraries like `Recharts` and `@apollo/client` bloated the initial Vite build to over 1.1MB, negatively impacting the Time-to-Interactive (TTI) on slower networks.
-**The Solution:** I implemented a custom `manualChunks` strategy in the Rollup configuration.
+**The Solution:** Implemented a custom `manualChunks` strategy in the Rollup configuration.
 By splitting framework code, heavy utilities, and charting libraries into separate vendor chunks, the critical `index.js` entry point was reduced to **~39KB (a 96% reduction)**.
 This ensures near-instant initial paints and maximizes long-term browser caching.

+### 4. Distributed Cloud Infraestructure & WSS Handshakes
+**The Problem:** Hosting on Vercel (Front) and Render (Back) created complex CORS blocks and connection timeouts during HTTP polling.
+**The Solution:** Configured environment-specific CORS policies and forced the client to upgrade directly to the WebSocket transport protocol (`wss://`).
+This bypasses the polling phase, eliminating cold-start connection drops common in distributed environments.

-### 3. State Management & Memory Leaks in Real-Time
+### 4. State Management & Memory Leaks in Real-Time
-**The Problem:** A highly active repository could flood the frontend with hundreds of WebSocket events per minute, eventually causing browser memory leaks and DOM sluggishness.
+**The Problem:** High-activity repositories could flood the frontend with hundreds of WebSocket events per minute, eventually causing browser memory leaks and DOM sluggishness.
 **The Solution:** The event queue is strictly capped at 50 items.
 Furthermore, the Socket.io listeners are wrapped in a robust `useEffect` hook that guarantees clean disconnection and listener removal when components unmount, preventing overlapping ghost subscriptions.

-### 4. Data Transformation for DataViz
+### 5. Data Transformation for DataViz
-**The Problem:** The raw event data doesn't map 1:1 to charting requirements.
-Days with zero commits would simply be missing from the Recharts X-axis, distorting the visual timeline.
+**The Problem:** Raw event data is non-continuous; days with zero activity are missing, which distorts visual timelines in charts.
-**The Solution:** Wrote pure utility functions (fully covered by **Vitest**) that map event timestamps to a continuous rolling 7/30-day calendar array, dynamically injecting `count: 0` for empty days to maintain structural integrity in the chart.
+**The Solution:** Developed pure utility functions (fully covered by **Vitest**) that map event timestamps to a continuous rolling 7/30-day calendar array, dynamically injecting `count: 0` for empty days to maintain structural integrity in the chart.

 ## Tech Stack
-* **Frontend:** React 19, Vite 7, Tailwind CSS v4, Recharts, Radix UI.
+* **Frontend:** React 19, Vite 7, Tailwind CSS v4, Recharts.
 * **State & Data:** Apollo Client (GraphQL), Socket.io-client, Custom Hooks.
-* **Backend:** FastAPI (Python), WebSockets.
+* **Backend:** FastAPI (Python), WebSockets, Uvicorn, HMAC Security.
-* **Testing & Quality:** Vitest, ESLint, Stylelint (Tailwind v4 tailored), Prettier, Husky.
+* **Testing & Quality:** Vitest, ESLint, Prettier.

 ## 🚀 Local Setup